-Joe and Delores Gorman, founders of Garryhinch Wood Exotic Mushrooms had just completed their morning harvest and were more than ready to introduce us to the exciting world of exotic mushroom production!
+Joe and Dolores Gorman, founders of Garryhinch Wood Exotic Mushrooms had just completed their morning harvest and were more than ready to introduce us to the exciting world of exotic mushroom production!

 The Gorman’s are no strangers to the Irish mushroom market having worked in the industry for over 33 years as traditional white mushroom growers.
-With a keen eye for observation and new trends, Joe and Delores discovered consumer demands were changing.
-After a period of research, Joe and Delores took the plunge and diversified their business into producing a more varied range of organic mushrooms.
+With a keen eye for observation and new trends, Joe and Dolores discovered consumer demands were changing.
+After a period of research, Joe and Dolores took the plunge and diversified their business into producing a more varied range of organic mushrooms.

 Garryhinch Wood Exotic Mushrooms now grow nine varieties of organic exotic mushrooms, tailored to consumer and industry interest and demand.
 Varieties include Shiitake, Pink and Yellow Oyster, King Oyster, Grey Oyster, Maitake, Lions Mane and more.